Mobile Home Park Tenant Rights

 In a mobile home park, good cause includes:

 - nonpayment of utilities if the park provides utility services

 For these two violations of the rental agreement, the landlord can give a 72-hour “pay or quit (move out)” notice.

 There are other reasons that qualify as good cause for a landlord to terminate a mobile home park rental agreement.
 For the following violations, the landlord must give a minimum of 30 days’ notice:

 - failure to comply with local or state law concerning mobile homes

-- conduct that distrubs other tenants or that interferes with park management
+- conduct that disturbs other tenants or that interfere with park management

 - failure to abide by the terms of the rental agreement or with park rules